fpgadeveloper/zynqmp-hailo-ai/README.md

 This project demonstrates the combined power of the Zynq UltraScale+ and the Hailo-8 AI accelerator when used in multi-camera vision applications.
-The repo contains designs for several Zynq UltraScale+ development boards and connects to 4x Raspberry Pi cameras via the Opsero [RPi Camera FMC][3].
+The repo contains designs for several Zynq UltraScale+ development boards and connects to 4x Raspberry Pi cameras via the Opsero [RPi Camera FMC].
-The Hailo-8 AI accelerator connects to the development board via the [FPGA Drive FMC Gen4][1] or the [M.2 M-key Stack FMC][2] depending on the target design (see list of target designs below).
+The Hailo-8 AI accelerator connects to the development board via the [FPGA Drive FMC Gen4] or the [M.2 M-key Stack FMC] depending on the target design (see list of target designs below).

 A detailed description of this design and how to use it was written up in this blog post:
 [Multi-camera YOLOv5 on Zynq UltraScale+ with Hailo-8 AI Acceleration](https://www.fpgadeveloper.com/multi-camera-yolov5-on-zynq-ultrascale-with-hailo-8-ai-acceleration/)